In the Conservative Mind, Russell Kirk has a chapter on two prominent 19th century British conservatives: Benjamin Disraeli and John Newman.

-For instance, take Bill Shorten’s denunciation of Israel Folau, typifying this secular disposition:
+For instance take Bill Shorten’s denunciation of Israel Folau, typifying this secular disposition:

 I don’t know if hell exists actually.
 But I don’t think if it does that being gay is what sends you there.

-Now, despite it being routine to dismiss human immortality, modern people have proved utterly incapable of practicing as they preach.
+Despite it being routine to dismiss human immortality, modern people have proved utterly incapable of practicing as they preach.
 In their behaviour, people act as if we have immortal souls.

 As described by Peter Hitchens in the Abolition of Britain,